Measurement of angular cross-correlation between the cosmological dispersion measure and the thermal Sunyaev--Zeldovich effect: Conclusion

 \section{Conclusion}

 This paper investigated the angular cross-correlation between the cosmological ${\rm DM}$ and the Compton $y$ parameter.
 First, we developed the theoretical cross-correlation using the halo model \texttt{HMx} (Subsection \ref{sec:HMx}).
 The cross-correlation signal is mainly contributed by intervening massive clusters with $M \gtrsim 10^{14} \, h^{-1} M_\odot$ (Fig.~\ref{fig_xi_param}).
 Examining the dependencies of cross-correlation on the input parameters, we observed that it is most sensitive to $\sigma_8$, similar to the tSZ power spectrum (Subsection \ref{sec:theoretical_w_yDM}; Eq.~(\ref{eq:w_theo_param-depend})).
 We further established that small-scale signal ($\theta \lesssim 30^\prime$) constrains the baryon feedback strength (Fig.~\ref{fig_xi_param}).
 A simple phenomenological model assuming constant gas temperature is also presented (Subsection \ref{sec:pk_constTe}).
 We then measured the cross-correlation over the range $\theta=1^\prime$--$1000^\prime$ using real data: the ${\rm DMs}$ obtained from $133$ localized FRBs and the $y$-maps taken from Planck and ACT.
 We divided the extragalactic ${\rm DM}$ into its mean and residual using the ${\rm DM}$--$z$ relation and cross-correlated the residual with $y$.
-The measurement signal was consistent with the amplitudes of $\mathcal{A}=2.26 \pm 0.56$ and $1.38 \pm 0.92$ for Planck and ACT, where $\mathcal{A}=1$ corresponds to the \texttt{HMx} theoretical prediction in the Planck 2018 best-fit $\Lambda$CDM model (Subsection \ref{sec:w_yDM_results}; Table \ref{table:amp}).
+The measurement signal was consistent with the amplitudes of $\mathcal{A}=2.01 \pm 0.50$ and $1.23 \pm 0.82$ for Planck and ACT, where $\mathcal{A}=1$ corresponds to the \texttt{HMx} theoretical prediction in the Planck 2018 best-fit $\Lambda$CDM model (Subsection \ref{sec:w_yDM_results}; Table \ref{table:amp}).
 To our knowledge, this is the first detection (at $4.0 \sigma$ level) of the $y$-${\rm DM}_{\rm cos}$ cross-correlation.
-Based on the measured amplitude, we finally estimated the average gas temperature as $\approx 2 \times 10^7 \, {\rm K}$ (Subsection \ref{sec:constraint_Te}; Table \ref{table:Te}).
+Based on the measured amplitude, we estimated the average gas temperature as $\approx 2 \times 10^7 \, {\rm K}$ (Subsection \ref{sec:constraint_Te}; Table \ref{table:Te}).
+Approximately half of $\mathcal{A}$ for Planck originates from a single source, 20231025B (Subsection \ref{sec:w_yDM_topFRBs}).
+Somewhat counterintuitively (contrary to theoretical expectations), it has a negative $\Delta {\rm DM}_{\rm ext}$ in a low-$y$ environment, indicating that its foreground is underdense in electrons.
+Many more localized FRBs would be required to determine the overall trend among FRBs contributing to the cross-correlation.

 Several systematic errors or contaminations are present in the measurement results.
 The main contamination source is the massive host's contribution to the cross-correlation, which dominates the small-scale signal at $\theta \lesssim 10^\prime$ (Section \ref{sec:host_galaxy_corr}; Fig.~\ref{fig_xi_host}).
 To mitigate this problem, we removed the cluster FRBs from our analysis; as a result, the contamination in the correlation signal was noticeably reduced (Subsection \ref{sec:w_yDM_topFRBs}; Fig.~\ref{fig_xi_top-FRBs}).
 The Galactic foreground and CIB are also potential sources of contamination; however, when investigated, they negligibly affected the current measurements (Section \ref{sec:discussion}).
 Detailed studies on other systematic issues are left for future work.